tests-always-included/metalsmith-ancestry/README.md

         // Descending in the directory tree.
         children: [ ... ],       // First member of each descendent. **
+        childrenByName: { ... }, // First member of each descendent, by filename. **
         firstChild: { ... },     // The first child (same as .children[0]).
         lastChild: { ... }       // The last child.
     }